 The coronavirus pandemic has caused a seismic shift in the way student housing is being operated, with many leading organisations now looking to hospitality and other sectors for inspiration and insight.
 How can we reimagine the sector to optimise assets?
 Do buildings need a full redesign?
 Is it the end of the leasing model as we know it?
 Is hotelification of operations and services the answer?

 Moderated by Mark Easton, Home Editor, BBC

-Get ready for an evening of celebrations as we reward the student sector for new standards of excellence.
+End your year on a high note with an evening of celebration, as we reward the student sector for new standards of excellence.

 Dress code: Lounge suits and cocktail attire

 21:30 Awards ceremony & celebrity host

 *Awards ticket holders only.
 Timings subject to change